iquety/console/docs/en/05-implementing-options.md

 )
 ```

-In the above cases, the user must specify the command in the following format:
+In the above cases, the user must specify the routine in the following format:

 ```bash
 ./example say-hello --read "message.txt"